WebDevStudios/custom-post-type-ui/readme.txt

 * Fixed: PHP Notices for rewrite array index, present since version 1.0.6
 * Fixed: Prevent triggering post type/taxonomy slug convert when navigating screen via tab key.
 * Fixed: Provide empty quote indicator in Registered Post Types and Taxonomies screen for empty values.
+* Fixed: Post types and taxonomies no longer need extra page refresh to be registered after an import.
 * Updated: Further evolved Registered Post Types and Taxonomies screen to better match list table styles.
 * Updated: Bumped minimum required WordPress version to 4.5.
 * Updated: Clarified what checking a checkbox does in regards to "Supports" area of post type settings.
 * Updated: Changed appropriate help/support links to docs.pluginize.com.
+* Updated: Added filter to tab collection for the tools section.
+You can now add your own tabs.

 = 1.4.3 - 2016-10-17 =
 * Fixed: issue with post types and taxonomies trying to be converted before registration.
 Prevented full success of process.